 10. Customer-centricity to Get Prominence

-Enhancing the supply chain through technology can help improve the processes and perhaps even help build a symbiotic relationship with the customers.
-In times of pandemic, technology can make a difference in being able to conduct logistics operations successfully.
+The latest technology in supply chain management can enhance and improve the processes and even help build a symbiotic relationship with the customers.
+In times of pandemic, the latest technology in supply chain management can make a difference in conducting logistics operations successfully.
 Cargo Flash is helping adopt a broad and holistic perspective when applying technology for data mining, visibility tools, autonomous transportation, and enhancing customer retention.